hanatos/vkdt/readme.md

 ## licence

-our code is licenced under the 2-clause bsd licence (if not clearly marked otherwise in the respective source files, which contain a bit of GPLv3). there are parts from other libraries that are licenced differently. in
+our code is licenced under the 2-clause bsd licence (if not clearly marked otherwise in the respective source files, which contain a bit of viral GPLv3, so handle with care if you're afraid of the GPL). there are parts from other libraries that are licenced differently. in particular:
-particular:

 rawspeed:     LGPLv2
 ffmpeg:       LGPLv2